TV Meteorologist

 My son and I are wondering if the amount of oxygen in the air we breathe changes when it rains.
 For example, his principal believes that oxygen levels increase when it rains.
 Some people think it decreases.
 We are not so sure it changes at all.

-Asked by Serenisticks about 8 years ago
+Asked by Serenisticks over 8 years ago

 Interesting question.
 I must admit atmospheric composition beyond the basics is a little out of my area.
 There is some evidence to suggest that lightning increases nitrogen.
 Thanks!